 Another advantage of journey mapping is that it helps build consensus and alignment among your team because it gets stakeholders involved, uncovers insights that may not come out in everyday conversations, and helps people feel more invested in the project's success.
 Together, you'll gain a better understanding of how your customers perceive your brand today, as well as how to improve it in the future.

 Usability testing is all about testing your product with real users to see if it works as you intended.
-It’s mostly commonly done after a product is built, but the best results come from testing before, during, and after development.
-Take a look at this article for tons of practical tips on conducting usability testing.
+It's most commonly done after a product is built, but the best results come from testing before, during, and after development.

 Building empathy in the beginning is the first step in the right direction.
 Confirming it with checks and balances is even better!
 In their book, Design for Real Life, Eric Meyer and Sara Wachter-Boettcher recommend a few different ways to keep your team focused on real users and avoid major mistakes.

-- The WWAHD Test: Whenever you’re designing a form, writing copy, or planning out an experience, ask yourself,“WWAHD?” or “What would a human do?”
+Whenever you're designing a form, writing copy, or planning out an experience, ask yourself "WWAHD?" or "What would a human do?"
 Having someone read the copy or walk through the experience while talking out loud allows you to reflect on how it will sound or work in real life.

-- Who within your organization uses the answer
+- Who within your organisation uses the answer

 - What they use the data for